-Making cherry jam is easy and almost necessary if you'd like to cherries to eat all year long.
+Making and canning cherry jam is easy and almost necessary if you'd like to cherries to eat all year long.
 Cherries are only affordable, at least for my family, when they come into season in the summer.
 We buy them by the case and put-up as many as we can; besides, homemade jam tastes ten times better than anything you'll find in the store.
 My boys will no longer eat commercially canned peach or cherry jam.
 (Click here for how to make peach jam).

 Cherries happen to be one of my favorite fruits, maybe it's because I usually only buy them fresh once a year and look forward to them coming into season or maybe it's because they were designed to be savored.
 After all, it takes a moment to eat them after you find the seed, spit it out then finally enjoy the fruit.
 Cherries are worth the effort it takes to eat them because they are delicious and full of nutrition.
 Cherries are packed with antioxidants and much more.

 How To Make And Can Cherry Jam Step-by-Step:

 Wash your cherries.
 Be sure to use veggie wash.

 Pit your cherries.
 As you see in the photo each child is using a different pitter.
 For more information on each pitters click here.

 Did I mention we buy cherries by the case?

 Place your jars on a cookie sheet and place them in the oven.
 I don't even bother to dry them; the heat from the oven will dry them.
 I heat them to 350 F° for 10 minutes to sterilize the jars then I turn the oven down to 200 F° until I'm ready to fill my jars.
 There is some debate as to whether you actually need to sterilize your jars to can jam.
 I have always done this and it only takes a minute so it makes me feel better to take every precaution I possibly can.
 Go ahead and place your canner on the stove over high heat and place your lids and rings in a pot and place them over medium heat to soften the seal.